- Conditions We Treat

 If you are undergoing treatment for cancer at CCL, you are entitled to a number of free complementary therapy sessions.
 If your treatment consists of either chemotherapy or radiotherapy, you are entitled to four one-hour treatment sessions.
 If your treatment involves both chemotherapy and radiotherapy, you will be entitled to six hours of complementary therapy.
-These hours can be broken down into 30 minute appointments, and arranged to suit your personal schedule, so we can be as considerate as possible of your treatment plan, work and family life.
-If you wish to continue with your complementary therapies after your four or six hours, additional sessions are available to you at a very reasonable price.
+These hours can be broken down into 30-minute appointments, and arranged to suit your personal schedule, so we can be as considerate as possible of your treatment plan, work and family life.
+If you wish to continue with your complementary therapies after your four or six hours, additional sessions are available at a reasonable price.
 Many of our patients find it extremely beneficial to continue with complementary therapy throughout their treatment, and sometimes even after leaving CCL.

 All of the therapists at Cancer Centre London are experts in the treatment of patients undergoing cancer treatment, and so are sensitive to the particular physical and emotional needs of each individual.
 Our therapists are on hand to offer support and assistance to all our patients; before, during and after their treatment.
-Therapies on offer at CCL include:

-Aromatherapy massage is a gentle massage combined with the use of essential oils taken from plants known to promote relaxation and well-being.
+Aromatherapy massage is a gentle massage combined with the use of essential oils taken from plants known to promote relaxation and wellbeing.
 The treatment can either be a whole-body or part-body treatment.
 Our therapists are experienced in the care of patients with cancer and will avoid areas of tumour sites and areas of the body being treated with radiotherapy.

-This treatment helps to promote relaxation and a feeling of well-being, and is a non-intrusive complementary health therapy, based on the theory that different points on the feet, lower leg, hands, face or ears correspond with different areas of the body.
+This treatment helps to promote relaxation and a feeling of wellbeing, and is a non-intrusive complementary health therapy, based on the theory that different points on the feet, lower leg, hands, face or ears correspond with different areas of the body.
 In general, reflexologists work holistically with their clients and aim to work alongside mainstream healthcare to promote better health for their clients.
 Our qualified reflexologist is specifically experienced in using reflexology in cancer patients, and will avoid any areas of tumour sites or radiotherapy treatment to ensure a comfortable and relaxing therapeutic session.

 This is a gentle ‘hands on’ treatment similar to reflexology, carried out while the patient is fully clothed and without any oils or other products.
 Reiki is a spiritual practice developed in 1922 and has since been adapted by various teachers of varying traditions.
 The original concept of reiki is that practitioners transfer universal energy through their palms to the patient, and at CCL the technique is used to provide patients with an opportunity to relax and enjoy relief from anxiety.